PurdueLunabotics/purdue_lunabotics/python_node.md

       thread = threading.Thread(target=cool_multi_threaded_function)
       ```
       - Next you have to run the `start()` function on that thread.
-    - Finally we need to tell our node to also run using the global executor.
+    - Finally, we need to tell our node to also run using the global executor.
       - Back in the `__init__` function, below the call to `super()`, we need to add the following line
       ```py
       rclpy.get_global_executor().add_node(self)
       ```
       - Since the class we are making inherits from Node, we can tell it to add itself as a node to the executor.
     - Now we will be able to get callbacks while also running our processing.
+  - Finally, you need to call your class's main loop function using the object you created before.